xchellx/bnrtool/README.md

 bnrtool can extract and create these files.

 This tool has two modes: `export` and `import`.
-In `export` mode, it can extract a BNR file to a TGA image and TXT document.
+- In `export` mode, it can extract a BNR file to a TGA image and TXT document.
-In `import` mode, it can create a BNR file from a TGA image and TXT document.
+- In `import` mode, it can create a BNR file from a TGA image and TXT document in either BNR1 or BNR2 format.

-bnrtool does not handle GameCube game disc files, it only works on BNR files alone.
+bnrtool does not handle game disc files, it only works on BNR files alone.
 You can use Dolphin (you can get it [here](https://dolphin-emu.org/download/)) to extract the BNR file itself to work on it.
 For repacking the game disc file after modifying the BNR, there are many tools but I recommend nodtool which you can find [here](https://github.com/AxioDL/nod).